 Key Money

-Key money (礼金, reikin) was once a common practice due to the aftermath of World War II when housing was hard to come by.
+Key money (礼金, reikin) was once a common practice due to the aftermath of World War II, when housing was hard to come by.
 This fee goes directly to your landlord as a sign of gratitude and goodwill for having them rent out their apartment to you.
 It’s non-refundable, but nowadays, it isn’t as common.
 Still helps to stay prepared, though.

 Guarantor Fee

-Typically, the guarantor fee, known as “保証会社費用” (hoshou gaisha hiyou) in Japanese, ranges from half to a full month’s rent.
+Typically, the guarantor fee, known as “保証会社費用” (hoshou gaisha hiyou) in Japanese, ranges from half to a whole month’s rent.
 This fee is paid to an agency that will act as your backer if you can’t pay your rent.
 Sometimes, you can ask a Japanese national to be your guarantor.

 Agency Commission

 Going through a real estate agency is the best way to negotiate rent, find “foreigner-friendly” apartments and have the paperwork go smoothly.
-However, you will need to the agency commission (仲介手数料, chuukai tesuuryou).
+However, you will need to pay the agency commission (仲介手数料, chuukai tesuuryou).
 This is typically one month’s rent.

 Which Ward Should I Live In?